+'''

-Syntax IF (<condition>)
+IF (<condition>)

-THEN <compound_statement> [ELSE <compound_statement>]
+THEN <compound_statement>

+[ELSE < compound statement>]

+'''

-Argument Description condition Boolean expression that evaluates to TRUE, FALSE, or UNKNOWN; must be enclosed in parentheses THEN compound_statement Statement or block executed if condition is TRUE ELSE compound_statement Optional statement or block executed if condition is not TRUE Description The IF THEN ELSE state condition. ement selects alternative courses of action by testing a specified 1 hat must evaluate to TRUE to execute the statement or block nal ELSE clause specifies an alternative statement or block TRUE.
-Example The following lines of code FIRST, and LAST have been illustrate the use of IF THEN, assuming the variables LINE2, previously declared: IF (FIRST IS NOT NULL) THEN LINE2 = FIRST ' ' LAST; ELSE LINE2 = LAST; See also WHILE DO
+Argument Description condition Boolean expression that evaluates to TRUE, FALSE, or UNKNOWN; must be enclosed in parentheses THEN compound_statement Statement or block executed if condition is TRUE ELSE compound_statement Optional statement or block executed if condition is not TRUE condition is an expression that must evaluate to TRUE to execute the statement or block following THEN.
+The optional ELSE clause specifies an alternative statement or block executed if condition is not TRUE.